 At UPMC Cole Pediatrics, we believe that your child's emotional health and development are as important as her physical health.
 At each well child visit, we will ask you to complete online questionnaires about your child's development and behavior.
 When your child enters adolescence, she will also be asked to complete age-appropriate questionnaires.
 This information will help facilitate discussion among your pediatrician, your child, and you during the office visit.
 When appropriate and with your consent, we may refer your child for further evaluation and services.

-We are fortunate to have a licensed clinical social worker co-located at our pediatric practices in Coudersport and Port Allegany.
-Jennifer Morrison accepts referrals for behavioral and emotional concerns in children and adolescents beginning at age 4.
+We are fortunate to have two licensed clinical social workers located at our pediatric practices in Coudersport and Port Allegany.
+Jennifer Morrison and Chris Gibble accept referrals for behavioral and emotional concerns in children and adolescents beginning at age 4.
 Please talk to your pediatric provider or call 814.274.9198 (Coudersport) or 814.642.7205 (Port Allegany) to schedule an appointment.

 - Access to Child Health & Development Interactive System (CHADIS)

 The pediatric providers at UPMC Cole are strong proponents of childhood immunizations.
 At one time, parents lived with the daily fear of diseases like polio or meningitis that could end or alter their children's lives.
 Today, thanks to the development of safe and effective vaccines that protect against these and other serious diseases, parents can be reassured that their children are protected against some of the most common and potentially fatal diseases of childhood.
 We encourage you to immunize your child by the schedule that your pediatrician, the American Academy of Pediatrics, and the Centers for Disease Control recommends, assuring that he is protected as soon as possible from potential illness and disability.
 Your pediatrician will be happy to respond to any questions you may have about your child's immunizations as well as provide you with accurate resources should you wish to read more about immunizations.